The Linera banner

 Cross-Chain Messaging

-In traditional networks with a single blockchain, every transaction can access the entire execution state.
-This is not the case in Linera where the state of a microchain is only affected by its own blocks.
+In traditional networks with a single blockchain, every transaction can access the application's entire execution state.
+This is not the case in Linera where the state of an application is spread across multiple microchains, and the state on any individual microchain is only affected by the blocks of that microchain.

 Instead of immediately modifying the target chain, messages are placed first in the target chain's inbox.
 When an owner of the target chain creates its next block in the future, they may reference a selection of messages taken from the current inbox in the new block.
 This executes the selected messages and applies their messages to the chain state.